liquidnitrogen2227/collaborative-canvas/README.md

 - Global undo/redo is LIFO across all users (last operation wins), capped at 5 consecutive undos to keep interactions snappy.
 - Collision/conflict resolution is server-order based.
 Eraser uses compositing to non-destructively remove pixels from prior ops.

+## Infinite canvas & navigation

+- Pan: hold Space and drag, or use the mouse wheel (no Ctrl) to scroll/pan.
+- Zoom: Ctrl + mouse wheel; zoom is centered under the pointer.
+Use the "Reset View" button to return to 100%.
+- All strokes are stored in world coordinates and render correctly at any zoom level.

 ## Mobile compatibility

 This app includes several mobile-focused improvements: